sainnhe/dotfiles/README.md

 However I built a container image for portable development, you can try it out if you are interested in my config :)

-This container image is based on openSUSE Tumbleweed and will be built every 3 days.
+This container image is based on alpine and will be built on schedule.
 It features the following:

 - Vim/Neovim
 - Zsh